top of page

 • Behavioural and attendance records for referred children

-• Session logs and progression records (tool skills, teamwork, risk awareness, leadership)
+• Session logs and progression records (including tool skills, teamwork, risk awareness, and leadership)

 Teenagers hiking